cabforum/smime/SBR.md

 ### 3.1.3 Anonymity or pseudonymity of subscribers

+The purpose of the `subject:pseudonym` attribute is to provide a unique identifier linked to an Individual in a pseudonymized manner when certain privacy conditions are required.
+For example, a Pseudonym may be used if a government agency requires officials to sign certain decisions via S/MIME so those decisions trace back to individuals, but emphasize the importance of the role over Individual identity in the Certificate.
+The CA must disclose in its CP and/or CPS if it allows the use of Pseudonyms.

 For `sponsor-validated` certificates, the CA MAY use a `subject:pseudonym` attribute in the Certificate if approved by an Enterprise RA and the associated Subject has been verified according to [Section 3.2.4](#324-authentication-of-individual-identity).
+If present, the `subject:pseudonym` attribute MUST be:
+  1. either a unique identifier selected by the CA for the Subject of the Certificate; or
+  2. an identifier selected by the Enterprise RA which uniquely identifies the Subject of the Certificate within the Organization included in the `subject:organizationName` attribute.

-For `individual-validated` certificates, the CA MAY use the `subject:pseudonym` attribute if the contents have been verified based on government-issued identity documents.
+For `individual-validated` certificates, the CA MAY use the `subject:pseudonym` attribute if the associated Subject has been verified according to [Section 3.2.4](#324-authentication-of-individual-identity).
+If present, the `subject:pseudonym` attribute MUST be:
+  1. either a unique identifier selected by the CA for the Subject of the Certificate; or
+  2. an identifier verified based on government-issued identity documents.

+Pseudonym Certificates are not anonymous.
+CAs and Enterprise RAs SHALL treat Individual identity information relating to a Pseudonym as private in accordance with [Section 9.4.2](#942-information-treated-as-private).

 ### 3.1.4 Rules for interpreting various name forms

 In cases where names use diacritics or other characters that are not supported by Relying Party applications, the CA SHOULD define substitution rules in its CP and/or CPS.
-For example:
+For example, regardless of capitalization:

 *  Accent characters MAY be represented by their ASCII equivalent.
-For example é, è, à, or ç MAY be represented by e, e, a, or c.
+For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c.
 *  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u.

 ### 3.1.5 Uniqueness of names